Tyrcnex/study-guides/content/Thermochemistry/raw note react.md

 $$q_{metal}=-q_{h2o}$$

 when given the specific heat capacity of something other than water, for example ethanol, use that as qh2o instead of

+not stable form of element has standard enthalpie of formation be a nonzero value

+hess's law

+reversing the reaction reverses the sign of the enthalpy